fbsamples/marketing-api-samples/README.md

+** THIS REPO HAS BEEN ARCHIVED AND IS NO LONGER BEING ACTIVELY MAINTAINED **

 # Facebook Marketing API Samples (Muse)
 Facebook Marketing API Samples is a package of samples that demonstrate how to use the Marketing API SDK to implement actual use cases.